 Artist's video portraits

 Currents #8 | Manon Clement

 Currents #8 | Nilz Källgren & Wilf Speller

 Currents #8 | Daniel Vorthuys

 Currents #8 | Karen Zimmermann

 Currents #8 | Helena Julian & Tim Hollander

-With Currents, Marres develops, together with Z33 in Hasselt, a platform for new artists and curators, in order to foster an international infrastructure for talent development.
-The exhibition will be embedded in a broader guidance trajectory in which training, networking and professionalization are central.
-Helena Julian and Tim Hollander will be the curators of Currents #8.
-In recent years, more than 100 artists from 15 academies have exhibited their work, given presentations, and participated in workshops.
+Marres and Z33 in Hasselt jointly develop Currents, a platform for starting artists and curators, in order to foster an international infrastructure for talent development.
+Currents consists of workshops and presentations, culminating in a group exhibition with a program for the public.
+This year, the two curators are Helena Julian and Tim Hollander.
+Over the last few years, more than 100 artists from 15 academies have taken part.

 Helena Julian (BE) is a curator and writer.
 She studied Art History and Critical Theory at the University of Antwerp.
 She writes for artists, institutions and magazines and teaches at the Sandberg Instituut.
 She was an assistant curator for If I Can’t Dance, I Don’t Want To Be Part Of Your Revolution and organized solo exhibitions for bologna.cc.